Wills and Probate

 Extraction of Grants of Probate and Grants of Administration

 - A Grant of Probate is the document which gives official recognition and validity to the last will and testament of a deceased person.
 It is a document which issues from the High Court.
 It is upon the authority of this document that an executor can take all steps to implement the terms of a person’s will.

 - A Grant of Administration is the document which empowers the closest next of kin of the deceased to take charge of that person’s affairs and to administer the affairs of the deceased person upon the rules of intestacy.
 The rules of intestacy are a system of rules which govern the order in which the next of kin of a deceased person who has not made a will, may inherit property.

 - The creation of Enduring Powers of Attorney.
 An Enduring Power of Attorney is a legal document by which a person entrusts the management of their affairs to a trusted person in circumstances where that person is no longer capable, through mental ill health or incapacity, of managing their own affairs.

 Steps to be taken when making a will

-First and foremost one should consult a solicitor when making a will.
+First and foremost you should consult a solicitor when making a will.
 There is great emphasis nowadays on the DIY approach in all quarters of life.
 People feel that a will should be a straight forward matter and they can simply make their own will and indeed there are DIY will kits available both from Eason’s and on the internet.
-Such an approach may suffice and may be suitable for ones purposes; however solicitors are experts in dealing with testamentary affairs and bring with them many years of experience of the important points to be considered when making a will.
+Such an approach may suffice and may be suitable for your purposes; however solicitors are experts in dealing with testamentary affairs and bring with them many years of experience of the important points to be considered when making a will.